 Hi, I’m Tristan Kromer and I help product teams go fast.

-As a lean startup coach, I work with innovation teams to run at least one experiment/research per week to improve their product and business model.
+As an innovation coach, I work with innovation teams to run at least one experiment/research per week to improve their product and business model.

-To do this, my team and I apply lean startup principles and break down big problems in small steps.
+To do this, my team and I apply lean principles and break down big problems in small steps.

 For larger companies and governments, my team at Kromatic and I coach teams on an ongoing basis and help design Innovation Ecosystems.

 (Here comes the self-promotional part…)

 I’ve worked with more than 30 technology accelerator programs, including government-funded initiatives such as Innovation Norway, Vinnova (Sweden), Enterprise Ireland, NEST’up (Belgium), StartSmart (Estonia), and the Innovation Partnership Program (Vietnam-Finland).
 I also designed lean startup programs such as the Build or Die Bootcamp for TechBA (Mexico) and the Lean Reactor (Belgium) in addition to being part of Luxr whose Core Curriculum has been used by 13 accelerators internationally including Singularity University, 500 Startups, & The United States Innovation Fellows.

 I regularly speak, appear on panels, and give workshops internationally with organizations such as the Stanford Center for Entrepreneurial Studies & D-school, Global Product Management Talks, Lean Startup Machine, General Electric (GE), and more.

 I am originally from New York City, have lived in Germany, Switzerland, Taiwan, Vietnam, and currently reside in San Francisco, USA.

 At TristanKromer.com, I keep a brief history of side projects and some personal goals like space travel, reforming our educational system, and fixing the democratic process for the 21st century.

 I really enjoy working with great people and seeing progress over the long haul.
 That’s why I coach team instead of doing straight up consulting.
 (Yes, they are different.)